vadim-z/lua-femtk/README.md

  EXODUS II format.

 ## mesh
-Modules to read Netgen mesh, convert it to CalculiX/ABAQUS input files and other tools.
+Modules to read Netgen or gmsh mesh, convert it to CalculiX/ABAQUS input files  and other tools.

 ## devex
 Various tests and tools.